 Element Purpose 1 Priority tab Opens the second pivot screen where the sensor source priority can be configured.
-For details about the four options consult chapter 5.5: 2 Paired devices list List of all the paired Bluetooth devices.
+For details about the four options consult chapter 4.8: 2 Paired devices list List of all the paired Bluetooth devices.
 The list shows the name of each Bluetooth device (which is either HC-06 or LINVOR per default or MAVLINKnnnn_s if the transceiver was configured using the Bluetooth Configuration Utility of the Relay Server-application).
 3 Status text The status text shows the connection progress.
-The following states are possible: - Searching for paired devices - No paired devices found - Paired devices found - Paired devices found, connecting - Connected with device - Connected with device, MAVLink available 4 Refresh list button With this button the list of paired devices can be refreshed at any time.
-5 Connect to device button By pressing this button, a connection to the selected device in the list can be established.
+The following states are possible: - Searching for paired devices - No paired devices found - Paired devices found - Paired devices found, connecting Connected with device - Connected with device, MAVLink available 4 Refresh list button With this button the list of paired devices can be refreshed at any time.
+5 Connect to device button By pressing this button a connection to the selected device in the list can be established.
 The button is only enabled if one item in the devices list is selected.
-6 Bluetooth settings button Pressing this buttons opens the device's Bluetooth settings.

-7.1.8 Geometry capturing screens
+6.1.1.8 Geometry capturing screens

 The geometry capturing is needed to measure the attitude of the device as it is mounted on the aircraft.
-Each time the position relative to the aircraft changes the geometry needs to be captured again. (eg. You decide to change the mount for the device to downward aim the camera)
+Each time the position relative to the aircraft changes the geometry needs to be captured again.

 Element Purpose 1 Start capturing button This buttons initiates a geometry capturing sequence.
 2 Phase 1 progress bar The aircraft needs to be kept exactly horizontal during the first phase of the measurement.
 The phase 1 takes 20 seconds.
 During that time the average gravity vector is measured and stored.
 3 Phase 2 progress bar After the first phase is completed tilt the aircraft forward by about 90° during the second phase to complete the measurement.
 It is less important that the aircraft is pitched exactly 90° forward than doing so exactly around the lateral axis (which goes from left to right).
-In fact, any pitch forward angle starting from 0° is valid and does not affect the measurement.
-4 Status area The status area displays information about the progress and the outcome.
+In fact any pitch forward angle starting from 0° is valid and does not affect the measurement.

+4 4 Status area The status area display information about the progress and the outcome.
 5 Screen while in progress During measurement execution the screen becomes yellow.
 6 Screen when finished After measurement completion the screen becomes green.

-The lag time test measures and displays exactly how long it takes for each single transmitted packet over the entire communication route from the sensor device to the groundstation device.
+The lag time test allows to measure and display exactly how long it takes for each single transmitted package over the entire communication channel from the sensor device to the groundstation device.
 This test is accomplished solely by the Sensorics-app and the relay server.
 The Groundstation-app Is not needed.
 Once the test is started, a second connection from the sensor device to the relay server is established which is used to simulate the complete end-to-end connection.